bmerry/rbcpf/README.md

 After deactiviting the plugin through the API, it is recommended to close and restart Rhythmbox.

-This has only be tested with Rhythmbox 2.99, which uses Python 2.
-Your mileage may vary with Rhythmbox 3.x, which uses Python 3.
-At a minimum you may need to change the Loader in `rbcpf.plugin` from `python` to `python3`.
+This is for Rhythmbox 3.x.
+For Rhythmbox 2, you will need to change the Loader in `rbcpf.plugin` from `python3` to `python`.
+It is also no longer tested on Rhythmbox 2.

 License
 -------